pbo-linaro/qemu-rme-stack/README.md

 ./container.sh ./build_virt.sh # for virt platform
 ./container.sh ./build_sbsa.sh # for sbsa platform

-# launch a tmux session with qemu and various output
+# run a tmux session with qemu and various output
-PATH=/path/to/qemu:$PATH ./launch_vm_virt.sh # for virt platform
+PATH=/path/to/qemu:$PATH ./run_virt.sh # for virt platform
-PATH=/path/to/qemu:$PATH ./launch_vm_sbsa.sh # for sbsa platform
+PATH=/path/to/qemu:$PATH ./run_sbsa.sh # for sbsa platform

 # login in Host using root (no password)
-# launch guest using
+# run guest using
 /mnt/realm_vm.sh
 ```